Which Oil is Best for a Kidney Patient?

 Mustard oil comes from the seeds of the Brassica plant.
 The oil is made from the Brassica nigra, Brassica alba, and Brassica juncae.
 These are black, white, and brown seeds.

-This oil is popular in oil used for cooking in India, Pakistan, Nepal, and Bangladesh.
+This oil is popular for cooking in India, Pakistan, Nepal, and Bangladesh.

-Mustard oil is rich in unsaturated fats.
+Mustard oil is rich in monounsaturated fats.
 It contains about 60% monounsaturated fats, 21% polyunsaturated fats, and 12% saturated fats.
-This oil contains 6% omega 3 and 15% omega 6 fat.
+This oil contains 6% omega-3 and 15% omega-6 fat.

 Olive oil is made from pressing whole olives.
 There are five types of olive oil.
 They include